 Relying on undefined behaviour makes a program unstable and non-portable.
-While some cases of undefined behaviour may be consistent across multiple implementations, it is still dangerous to rely on them.
-Relying on undefined behaviour can result in errors that are difficult to locate and only present themselves under special circumstances.
-For example, accessing memory deallocated by free() or realloc() results in undefined behaviour, but it may work most of the time.
+While some cases of undefined behaviour may behave consistently across multiple implementations, it is still dangerous to rely on them.
+Relying on undefined behaviour can result in errors that are difficult to locate and only present themselves under specific circumstances.
+For example, accessing memory after it has been deallocated by free() or realloc() results in undefined behaviour, but it may work most of the time.